nathan-hughes7/Taskify/taskify-pwa/README.md

 ## Using push notifications

-1. Sign in to Taskify, open **Settings → Push notifications**, pick the platform (iOS or Android), and enable push.
+1. Sign in to Taskify, open **Settings → Push notifications**, and enable push — the app automatically selects the appropriate push service for your browser.
 2. The browser prompts for notification permission and registers the device with the Worker.
 3. Edit any task, add a due time and one or more reminder offsets.
 When the Worker’s cron job reaches the scheduled send time it fires a push ping.
 4. The service worker fetches reminder details on receipt and shows user-friendly notifications with links back into Taskify.